theduffreport/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

 When we run the query, the expression `weight/1000.0` is evaluated for each row and appended to that row, in a new column.
 Note that because weight is an integer, if we divide by the integer 1000, the results will be reported as integers.
 In order to get more significant digits, you need to include the decimal point so that SQL knows you want the results reported as floating point numbers.

-Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions ().
+Expressions can use any fields, any arithmetic operators (+ - * /) and a variety of built-in functions (MAX, MIN, AVG, SUM, ROUND, UCASE, LCASE, LEN, etc).
 For example, we could round the values to make them easier to read.

     SELECT plot_id, species_ID, sex, weight, ROUND(weight/1000.0, 2)
     FROM surveys;